-A new adventure hatches in the first book of the Inheritance Cycle, perfect for fans of Lord of the Rings!
-This New York Times bestselling series has sold over 35 million copies and is an international fantasy sensation.
+A new adventure hatches in Book One of the Inheritance Cycle, perfect for fans of Lord of the Rings!
+This New York Times bestselling series has sold over 40 million copies and is an international fantasy sensation.

 When fifteen-year-old Eragon finds a polished blue stone in the forest, he thinks it is the lucky discovery of a poor farm boy.
 But when the stone brings a dragon hatchling, Eragon soon realizes he has stumbled upon a legacy nearly as old as the Empire itself.